 Certain conditions, such as narrowed arteries in your heart (coronary artery disease) or high blood pressure, gradually leave your heart too weak or stiff to fill and pump efficiently.
 Basically, the heart can’t keep up with its workload.
 Patients with HF may require repeated hospitalization, advanced investigations and advanced treatment options.
 A multidisciplinary team (MDT) approach is considered the gold standard model for the delivery of HF care.

-Recognizing the need for team work Heart failure clinic was inaugurated in GKNM Hospital in Coimbatore is the first institution to recognise this concept and establish this since 2014 and continue to be leaders in Cardiology and cardiac surgery.
-The Heart failure clinic was rededicated on the 14th of September 2014 in a function at GKD Auditorium which was graced by Dr Richard Daly, the chairman and director of Heart failure transplantation from Mayo Clinic, Dr Catherine Sudharsan Cardiac Transplant Surgeon from Papworth hospital, England and Dr Jai Raman Transplant surgeon from Portland, Oregon.
-So the centre of the heart failure clinic will closely collaborate and work with these 3 institutions for the further development of this subspecialty.
+Recognizing the need for team work Heart failure clinic was inaugurated in GKNM Hospital in September 2014.
+The Heart Failure Clinic was rededicated on the 14th of September 2014 in a function at GKD Auditorium which was graced by Dr Richard Daly, the Chairman and Director of Heart failure, Transplantation from Mayo Clinic, Dr Catherine Sudarshan Cardiac Transplant Surgeon from Papworth Hospital, England and Dr Jai Raman Transplant surgeon from Portland, Oregon.
+The heart failure clinic will closely collaborate and work with these 3 institutions for the further development of this subspecialty.
 Recently the heart failure clinic has been expanded with more scope for effective treatment of its patients and the registry has been created.
 Dr Shanmugasundaram runs the Heart Failure Clinic.
 Dr P Chandrasekar the chairman of cardiothoracic surgery and Director of Heart Failure and Transplantation is heading this program.